-According to the Eurostat's recommendations the standard system of integrated weights was used in the survey, i.e. a single set of grossing-up coefficients that was subsequently used to produce results for both households and individuals.
+At the same time and according to the Eurostat's recommendations the standard system of integrated weights was used in the survey, i.e. a single set of grossing-up coefficients that was subsequently used to produce results for both households and individuals.

 As the basis for calculations the following calibration variables were used: